Bret Victor

 Key Contributions

-- Worked on the initial design of the iPad and Apple Watch at Apple
+- Worked at Apple on early interface ideas for products including the iPad and Apple Watch

 Videos & Interviews